The best ways to get your theatre fix while you’re at home

 See theatre stars on the small screen

 Even though you’re not fulfilling your theatre fix and watching live productions, there’s ample opportunity to see West End actors in television series.
-Catch up on comedy classics including Absolutely Fabulous starring Jennifer Saunders who is set to star in Sister Act, or see Uncle Vanya‘s Richard Armitage in The Stranger, streaming on Netflix.
+Catch up on comedy classics including Absolutely Fabulous starring Jennifer Saunders who is set to star in Sister Act in 2021.